 Finding the right AI development company

 Although Artificial Intelligence technology solutions are becoming increasingly popular, it is still not so easy to find skilled developers capable of adequately implementing machine learning solutions.
 This is due to the fact that AI development is a highly complex area of the technology industry.
 It requires working with advanced algorithms and a great deal of expertise.
 For that particular reason, it’s so important to find the right specialists to ensure that the voice assistant is implemented appropriately.

 The future of voice assistance

-With a predicted global revenue of $19 billion for 2022, there’s no doubt that voice assistants are here to stay.
+It is predicted that by 2024 there will already be more voice assistants than humans in the world.
+So there’s no doubt that speech recognition technology is here to stay.
 The general expectation for the future is that voice assistants will become increasingly better at recognising words, voices, meaning, and context behind commands, and will be able to aid us in an even more precise and personalised way.

 Voice assistants or chatbots may be able to hold a human-like, perfectly natural conversation, which is something Google is already trying to figure out.
 The technology will also greatly influence how search on the internet is performed, which means new opportunities for product promotion and marketing.
 And with smart home devices being more prevalent every year, it is safe to say that voice assistants will become more entangled in our lives, making our everyday tasks less of a bother.

 The continued growth of voice recognition technology is inevitable.
 This is mainly related to the strong impact of artificial intelligence-based solutions on business development.
 The main advantage of implementing voice assistants is facilitating daily operations and thus reducing costs.
 Moreover, they also bring many other business benefits such as improved customer service, better work efficiency or communication.
 So it’s time to consider developing the virtual assistant in your digital product.